drstearns/passport-uwshib/README.md

 ------------
     npm install passport-uwshib

-or if using a [package.json file](https://www.npmjs.org/doc/package.json.html), add this line to your dependencies hash:

-    "passport-uwshib": "*"

-and do an `npm install` or `npm update` to get the most current version.

 Usage
 -----
 There is a fully-working example server script in [/example/server.js](https://github.com/drstearns/passport-uwshib/blob/master/example/server.js), and an associated [package.json](ttps://github.com/drstearns/passport-uwshib/blob/master/example/package.json), which you can use to install all the necessary packages to make the example script run (express, express middleware, passport, etc.).
 Refer to that as I explain what it is doing.